 “Investissement Québec”, the investment arm of the Government of Quebec, will take equity stakes in mining companies (and other businesses) as part of Plan Nord.
 Hydro-Québec will also contribute annually to development projects in the region.

 The Troilus Project lies within the northeastern part of the Archaean Frotêt-Evans greenstone belt, in the Opatica sub-province.
 Compared to the prolific gold-producing Abitibi region, the Frotêt-Evans greenstone belt remains relatively unexplored.

 Troilus Access & Infrastructure

-The Troilus site can easily be reached by road from the town of Chibougamau (daily flights from Montreal) via a paved highway and mine access roads.
+The Troilus site can easily be reached by road from the towns of Chibougamau, Chapais and Mistissini (daily flights from Montreal).

-Following the mine closure in 2010, the mill and camp were sold and subsequently dismantled, however other key components of infrastructure remained, and since restarting exploration efforts, Troilus has expanded on the existing infrastructure at the project's site.
+Following the mine closure in 2010, the mill and camp were sold and subsequently dismantled.
+Key components of infrastructure remained, and since restarting exploration efforts, Troilus has expanded on the existing infrastructure at the project's site.